 Published Friday, February 16, 2018 at: 7:00 AM EST

-Recently, volatility surged after investors were spooked by rising inflation and lending rates, and growing concern over the long-term U.S. debt.
-Statistically, the chance of a bear market decline of 20% or more increases as the nine-year bull market grows older, and the new tax law increased the chance of a Federal Reserve interest-rate policy mistake quashing growth for allowing inflation to surge.
+Volatility has risen with investors spooked by rising inflation expectations, higher lending rates and growing concerns over the long-term U.S. debt.
+Statistically, the chance of a bear market decline of 20% or more increases as the eight-and-a-half-year bull market grows older, and the new tax law increases the chance the Federal Reserve will make an interest-rate policy mistake by quashing growth or allowing the economy to overheat and inflation to surge.
 Fed mistakes caused every recession in post-World War II history.